dasiths/dasiths.github.io/_posts/2024-05-03-llm-prompt-injection-considerations-for-tool-use.md

 ## What Could Go Wrong?

-The impact of this depends on **how your down stream services are authenticated to by your LLM app**.
+The impact of this depends on **how your downstream services are authenticated to, by your LLM app**.

-- If they are authenticated with some sort of user impersonation (or [on behalf of](https://learn.microsoft.com/en-us/entra/identity-platform/v2-oauth2-on-behalf-of-flow)) and the downstream services have Authz logic to sandbox operations to **only execute in the scope of the current user.**
+- If they are authenticated with some sort of user impersonation (or [on behalf of](https://learn.microsoft.com/en-us/entra/identity-platform/v2-oauth2-on-behalf-of-flow)) and the downstream services have Authorization (Authz) logic to sandbox operations to **only execute in the scope of the current user.**
   - There is limited impact as the prompt injected request will not be able to access other user's information.
   - There is still a chance of the prompt injection to uncover information you did not want the application to surface.